Warehouse Space in Columbus, Ohio: 17 Actionable Steps to Find, Lease & Organize Your Next Hub

 If you’ve landed on this article, kudos!
-It looks as if you’ve already started your research; however, your homework should center on the landlord.
+You’ve already started your research; however, your homework should center on the landlord.
 Who are you dealing with?
 Are they recognized in the community?
 Do they have any legal problems?

-A simple Google search might surface some information easily, but don’t hesitate to reach out to consumer protection agencies or a local courthouse.
+A simple Google search might surface some information easily, but don’t hesitate to contact consumer protection agencies or a local courthouse.
 In addition, you may want to check the experience of the current tenants.

-Believe it or not, many landlords calculate the square footage of their warehouse space for rent differently.
-As a tenant, you want to verify that you are paying for usable square footage, as opposed to square footage that measures from the outside wall.
+Many landlords calculate the square footage of their warehouse space for rent differently.
+Some listings show the total square footage of the entire structure or warehouse space, including otherwise unusable areas.
+As a prospective tenant, you want to verify that you are paying for usable square footage instead of square footage that measures from the outside wall.

-First and foremost, some lease agreements include either a gross lease or net lease rate.
-The most common lease is based on a gross rental rate, which means that the rent includes everything except for the landlord’s responsibility for taxes, insurance, and maintenance.
-Net leases tend to be riskier; the landlord may offer less rent but shifts the responsibility of taxes, insurance, and maintenance to the tenant.
+Some lease agreements include either a gross lease or net lease rate.
+The most common lease is based on a gross warehouse rental rate, which means that the rent includes everything except for the landlord’s responsibility for taxes, insurance, and maintenance.
+Net leases tend to be riskier; the landlord may offer less rent but shift the tenant’s responsibility for maintenance, insurance, and taxes.

-In addition, the rental agreement should clearly state how the rental rate was calculated.
-Oftentimes, a rental chart is included to explain current and future rates.
+In addition, the commercial warehouse rental agreement should clearly state how the rental rate was calculated.
+The lease agreement typically includes a rental chart to specify current and future rental rates.

 You may be responsible for certain aspects of the warehouse rental space, so read your commercial lease carefully.
-Your new landlord may ask your company to foot the bill for maintenance and repair, which will ultimately add to your costs and impact your bottom line.
+The landlord may ask your business to pay for maintenance, repair, ultimately adding to your costs and impacting your bottom line.

 In addition, you may be surprised to know that many industrial buildings are not equipped with full heating, ventilation, and air conditioning.
-Furthermore, tenants of warehouse rentals may be responsible for the installation costs.
-This could be a huge negotiating piece, so make sure you inquire early on in the process.
+Tenants of warehouse rentals may be responsible for these installation costs.
+When negotiating, this could be a significant bargaining chip, so inquire about these costs early on.

-Ultimately, you may save yourself a lot of money and lower your stress level by hiring an attorney, who specializes in commercial lease agreements for warehouse space for lease.
+Ultimately, you may save yourself a lot of money and lower your stress level by hiring an attorney specializing in commercial lease agreements for warehouse space for lease.
 An attorney in the commercial real estate field will understand the specifics outlined in your agreement, which will put you in a better position to negotiate.

 Congratulations!
 You are now the proud new tenant of your own warehouse space in Columbus, Ohio.
 What’s next?

 Time to move in!
 This process shouldn’t be taken lightly.
-There is actually a lot of planning involved in your warehouse setup.
-And, if you are using this space for the first time, you have a great opportunity to create the environment and workflow your business necessitates.
+There is a lot of planning involved in your warehouse setup.
+And, if you are using this space for the first time, you have an excellent opportunity to create the environment and workflow that best suits your business.
 Below are some ways you can maximize your space and generate a significant return on investment:

-- What is the pace of your operations?
+- What is the structure and pace of your operation?

 - What will staffing size look like?

-- Are there any physical obstacles you need to consider, such as doors, walls, and clearances?
+- Do you need to consider any physical obstacles, such as doors, walls, and clearances?